 - How do I personalize a plate and how much does it cost?

 Montana residents who meet the age requirements and who wish to obtain a driver license must pass both a written knowledge test and a road skills test.
 Both tests can be taken at any Montana driver license exam station.
 If you’ve recently moved to Montana and have a valid driver license from another state, the requirement for a written and road test can be waived.
 Applicants must have their current out-of-state license with them at the time of their appointment.
-If an applicant does not have a current out-of-state license, they may be required to pass written and road skills test.
+If an applicant does not have a current out-of-state license, they may be required to pass written and road tests.

 All applicants ages 18 and over may apply for a full privileged driver license.
 A 16 year may apply for a learner license with the written consent of their parent or guardian.
 A 15 year old may apply for a learner license upon completion of a state-approved traffic education program and with the written consent of their parent or guardian.
 After satisfying the requirements of the learner license, a teen may apply for a first-year restricted license.

 Along with the flat .52 cent fee for mailing the license renewal reminder, the cost of a class D (non-commercial) license is $5.15 for every year it is valid for.
-For example, a license valid for 8 years would be $41.72, a license valid for 7 years would be $37.20, etc. Typically, applicants between the ages of 21 and 67 will receive a license valid for 8 years.
+For example, a license valid for 12 years would be $62.32, a license valid for 11 years would be $57.17, etc. Typically, applicants between the ages of 21 and 63 will receive a license valid for 12 years (non-REAL ID).
 More information can be found at cost and length of a regular license.
 Pre-paid receipts will have a nominal fee variation when paid at a county treasurer’s office.

 Cash, check, money order, and credit cards.